 L 384 : Gaugings -> Gauge readings

-NON !
-Il n’a pas compris cette section puisqu’il croît qu’on parle de relevés limni…

 We precised the term according to our definition

 Section 3.4 Gaugings (discharge measurement)

 L 401 (figure 6) : These are important figures, i think that they need to be larger, consider presented one below the other so that they are more easily read and then note as A and B. I appreciate you intention was to offer a continuation of time.